 But, what do our judgments really say about us?

-Take a look at this picture.
+Take a look at the picture above.
 What is it that you see?

-Do you see a child that’s sad, or maybe one who’s deep in thought?
+Do you see a child that’s sad?
+What about one who’s deep in thought?
 Honestly, there could be any number of things you see when looking at this picture.
 As humans, we unconsciously fill in the gaps of missing information when it’s not given to us.

 You see, we strive to understand our environments.
 At a basic level, we really can’t stand the unknown.
 So, when confronted with a person or situation that is new to us, we’re mentally driven to complete the puzzle- to create a known out of that which was previously unfamiliar.